cocos/cocos-docs/en/material-system/Material-upgrade-documentation-for-v3.0-to-v3.1.md

 ## 3. Parameter transfer upgrade

-The macro for passing shadow parameters from vertex shaders to slice shaders was originally `CCPassShadowParams` in v3.0, but was changed to `CC_TRANSFER_SHADOW` in v3.1.
+The macro for passing shadow parameters from vertex shaders to fragment shaders was originally `CCPassShadowParams` in v3.0, but was changed to `CC_TRANSFER_SHADOW` in v3.1.

-The v3.1 vertex shader transfers `FOG` parameters to the slice shader, using the `CC_TRANSFER_FOG` macro directly.
+The v3.1 vertex shader transfers `FOG` parameters to the fragment shader, using the `CC_TRANSFER_FOG` macro directly.

 Version comparison: